Picking Winners? Investment Consultants' Recommendations of Fund Managers

 Jose Vicente Martinez

-U.S. plan sponsors managing over $13 trillion rely on investment consultants for advice about which funds to invest in.
+Investment consultants advise plan sponsors how to invest $25 trillion worldwide.
 Using survey data, we analyze what drives consultants’ recommendations of institutional funds, what impact these recommendations have on flows, and how much value they add to plan sponsors.
-We examine the aggregate recommendations of consultants with a share of over 90% of the U.S. consulting market.
-We find that consultants’ recommendations of funds are driven largely by soft factors, rather than the funds’ past performance, and that their recommendations have a very significant effect on fund flows, but we find no evidence that these recommendations add value, suggesting that the search for winners, encouraged and guided by investment consultants, is fruitless.
+We examine the aggregate recommendations of consultants with a share of 90% of the consulting market.
+We find that consultants’ recommendations of funds are driven largely by soft factors, rather than the funds’ past performance, and that their recommendations have a very significant effect on fund flows.
+However, we find no evidence that these recommendations add value, suggesting that the search for winners, encouraged and guided by investment consultants, is fruitless.

 Number of Pages in PDF File: 51